Ohio Alzheimer's Care Facilities

 Saybrook Landing

-Saybrook Landing is an Alzheimer’s care home that offers services in Ashtabula, OH and Ashtabula county.
-Saybrook Landing includes 99 Alzheimer’s units.
-Saybrook Landing can be visited at 2300 Center Road in the 44004 zip code and offers amenities such as a barbershop, Alzheimer’s-friendly menus and 24-hour care.
+Saybrook Landing is a dementia care facility that provides services in Ashtabula, OH and Ashtabula county.
+Saybrook Landing includes 99 secured dementia units.
+Saybrook Landing can be toured at 2300 Center Road in the 44004 zip code and provides amenities such as 3 meals a day, flexible visiting hours and dressing assistance.

 • Phone(888) 261-3890